ndaly94/Project-2-Fake-BlogFrog/readMe.md

 Additionally, after completing that portion of the troubleshooting I individually tested each route using Postman.
 In that testing process I found that my blog post's routes were not working as intended.
 Upon checking my Router function I had entered a redundent '/posts' on the routes in the posts.js routes file.
 They were redundent because I had already indicated in my app.js at the postRoutes would correspond to '/posts' in my app.use file.
 This made it so that to create a new blog-post or index them I had to go to '/posts/posts' a redundent url line.
 Once this fix was made the code began working as intended and I learned to always double check your url routing, a lesson Im sure I should have already learned.

 While attempting to create testing routes for my app I ran into compatability issues regarding jest and Node.js.
 Looking into my package.json I found that when initially installing jest it had installed on version 25 which was an outdated version.
 After following this link: https://mongoosejs.com/docs/jest.html#recommended-testenvironment.
 I found that jest before version 26 were made to be used in JSDom and to use Node you either have to upgrade or change the testing enviornment.
 I unfortunately could not find where in the node_modules/ the testing enviorment change was so I opted to update the jest version. npm update jest refused to work so I opted to uninstall jest and reinstall forcing it to install the current version, 29.5.0.
 I did this with the following command npm i jest@29

+While creating the artillery testing I also encountered an issue with 400 errors being returned.
+My first test in the batch of 60 would come back 200 but the other 59 would be 400.
+I attempted to troubleshoot this by looking up the documentation before realizing that the schema requires a unique username and password.
+Upon realizing this I inserted JS syntax that randomizes the strings sent over in the corresponding values to the server.